-This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process und the control of a planning process under the
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process und the arrival of a planning process und the arrival of a planning the control of a planning t

-This copied document is made available for the sole purpose of enabling its consideration and the purpose of a planning process under the purpose and applications and the purpose which may breach any copyright.
+This copied document is made available for the sole purpose of enabling its consideration and purpose part of a planning process under the formula and Environment Act 1987.
+The document must not be used for any purpose which may breach any copyright.